iamsayan/ultimate-facebook-comments/README.md

 * Impreza
 * Newspaper by tagdiv
 * Divi theme
+* Avada
+* Writing
-* Twentyseventeen
+* Twentynineteen
 * and many more.

 #### Compatibility

-This plugin is fully compatible with WordPress Version 3.0 and beyond and also compatible with any WordPress theme.
+This plugin is fully compatible with WordPress Version 3.5 and beyond and also compatible with any WordPress theme.

 #### Support/Contribute